 After a few more weeks, the needle didn’t move much.
 I started to see a small increase in traffic…

-But the website wasn’t getting much traffic.
+But the blog wasn’t getting much traffic.

 Reflecting back today with what I know now, I was doing so many things wrong.

 But at the time, it didn’t matter to me.